Best Forex Brokers in Singapore (2026)

 For those who need a fast reference before reading full reviews:

-EUR/USD spreads shown are typical averages and vary by session and account type.
+The spreads shown are typical published averages and may vary depending on market conditions, trading session and account type.
 MAS licensing refers to whether the broker’s Singapore entity holds a CMS licence.
-Always verify directly at the MAS Financial Institutions Directory before depositing.
+Before opening an account, verify the broker’s licence through the MAS Financial Institutions Directory.

 MAS Regulation: What It Means for Your Money

-The Monetary Authority of Singapore was established in 1971 and performs a dual role.
+Established in 1971, the Monetary Authority of Singapore (MAS) serves as both the country’s central bank and financial regulator.
 It acts as Singapore’s central bank and as the primary regulatory body overseeing all financial markets activity in the country.
-Any broker offering leveraged forex or CFD trading to Singapore residents must hold a Capital Markets Services (CMS) licence issued under the Securities and Futures Act.
+Persons carrying on regulated activities in Singapore generally require a Capital Markets Services Licence under the Securities and Futures Act unless exempted by law.

 What MAS Requires of Licensed Brokers